Your Gardening Guide to Grow and Care for Foxgloves

 Foxgloves thrive in well-drained soil enriched with organic matter.

-Avoid waterlogged areas, as foxglove prefers moist soil but saturated conditions can cause root rot.
+Avoid waterlogged areas; foxgloves prefer moist soil, but saturated conditions can cause root rot.

 foxgloves in the cottage garden